davidaceves/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+The biggest difference between `.forEach` and `.map` is that `.map` returns a new array, whereas `.forEach` does not.

 2. What is the difference between a function and a method?

+A method is simply a function that is located within an object.
+A function by itself is located globally.

 3. What is closure?

+A closure allows a function to outward to gain access to variables.
+It is important to note that a function cannot gain access to variables declared from a deeper level scope.

 4. Describe the four rules of the 'this' keyword.

+Global: When `this` is used in a global context it is referring to the `window` object, which encompasses everything.

+Implicit: The implicit binding is seen when `this` is referring to the object in which it is used.
+For example, an object with the name of `food` could have a property called `this.name`.
+The `this` in this case would be `food`.

+New: New binding occurs when a constructor function is used, the `this` in this case points to a unique object created by the constructor function.

+Explicit:  Explicit binding occurs when `call` is used to reference a specific object to gain access to its properties.

 5. Why do we need super() in an extended class?

+When using a class `super()` allows you to connect the parent object to a child object.
+This takes place of `Object.create(this, Class)`.

 ## Project Set up